 Guilty!
-I am guilty of having a huge sweet tooth, so I really enjoy baking!
+I am guilty of having a huge sweet tooth, so needless to say I really enjoy baking!

 One of my “New Year’s” resolution was to enhance my skills as a baker.
 Okay, it’s a stretch calling myself a baker but maybe one day haha.
 I wanted to learn and find different techniques within baking.
 So I did some research, looked up recipes, compared them, and mixed and matched them.
-Needless to say I found some amazing recipes!
-I have to give credit to those who are recipes developers, bakers, chefs and other related food scientists.
+Needless to say, I found some amazing recipes!
+I have to give credit to those who are recipe developers, bakers, chefs, and other related food scientists.
 It’s an incredibly difficult job and an amazing skill to have!
 So thank you!

 Since being a bikini competitor, I found substitutes or alternatives for “oils and butters” during competition prep.
 For example, using applesauce instead of oil or using yogurt instead of sour cream.
 I’ve used some interesting alternatives in the past prior to prep and it's nice to change it up sometimes.

 I found a few recipes that combined both tahini and applesauce!
 So I decided to do some mixing and matching.
 I had a hard time deciding whether or not to make a loaf or muffins, but I ended up going with muffins!

 For the most part, this recipe can be made vegan, paleo, and gluten free.
 I added some ingredients to the original recipes I looked at which would not make them vegan or paleo.
 But if you can modify if needed.